 top of page

-How I teach the nitrogen cycle with a stock and flow model
+How I teach the nitrogen cycle (without PowerPoint)

-Teaching the nitrogen cycle is one of my favourite lessons.
+The nitrogen cycle is one of my favourite lessons.
 There's so much to connect to: history and everyday life.
-But, students also need a clear model to understand what's going on.
-Without both, the nitrogen cycle can seem quite abstract and meaningless to many students.
-Here's I've taught it with diagrams and dialogue.
+But, students need a clear model to understand what's going on, lest it be abstract and meaningless.
+Here's I've taught it with by drawing a model step by step following the principles from my book Difference Maker.
+You can read about the benefits of teaching without PowerPoint here.

-Below I give you two stock and flow models.
-One for 16-18 and one for 14-18.
-In this post, I describe how I built the model in a lesson with my 16-18 year olds, while the model for 14-18 can be found at the end.
-See this post if you want to learn more about how I build them.
+I'll show you two models.
+One for 16–18 and one for 14–18.
+In this post, I describe how I built the model in a lesson with my 16–18 year olds, while the model for 14–18 can be found at the end.

 I began by drawing the stocks without any flows.

 I designed this model to be spatially intuitive for students: where nitrogen can be physically found at any one time.
-Notice the line labelled “surface” (below).
 This splits the nitrogen cycle into three main domains:

 • the atmosphere